 Key takeaways

-• Medicare consists of four parts: Part A (inpatient care), Part B (outpatient care), Part C (Medicare Advantage), and Part D (prescription drugs), each covering different health services.
+Medicare consists of four parts: Part A (inpatient care), Part B (outpatient care), Part C (Medicare Advantage), and Part D (prescription drugs).

-• Medicare Advantage (Part C) plans are an alternative to Original Medicare, provided by private insurers, and often include additional benefits like dental and vision coverage, with costs and coverage varying by plan.
+Medicare Advantage (Part C) plans are an alternative to Original Medicare, provided by private insurers, and often include extra benefits like dental and vision coverage.

 Medicare is a government-funded healthcare plan for most individuals 65 years of age and older.
 It’s also available for younger individuals who have certain disabilities or End-Stage Renal Disease or ALS (Lou Gehrig’s disease).
 While those who aren’t familiar with Medicare often consider it to be “all under one umbrella,” there are four different parts of Medicare, including Medicare Part A, Medicare Part B, Medicare Advantage (or Medicare Part C), and Medicare Part D. Each part of Medicare covers different types of health services.